Space-time reduced basis methods for parametrized unsteady Stokes equations: Numerical results

-We now assess the performances of the two considered ST--RB methods on a Femoropopliteal Bypass geometry \cite{marchandise2012quality}, segmented from CT scans.
-Tables \ref{tab:bypass_ST--GRB},\ref{tab:bypass_ST--PGRB} report the results obtained with the ST--GRB and ST--PGRB methods, respectively.
-In particular, for each POD tolerance, they report the dimension of the reduced bases, the \emph{reduction factor}, the \emph{speedup} and the average test relative errors on velocity and pressure (see Eq.\eqref{eq: error definitions}), normalized with respect to $\epsilon_{POD}$.
-Figure \ref{fig:bypass_plots} reports the magnitude of the velocity, pressure and wall shear stress (WSS) fields obtained for $\bm{\mu}^* = [5.67, 0.29, 0.24]$ (as in Figure \ref{fig:velocity_fom} -- right) with the ST--PGRB method at $t = 0.13$~\si{\second} for $\epsilon_{POD} = 10^{-5}$ (top row) and the corresponding absolute pointwise errors with respect to the FOM solution (bottom row).
+We now assess the performances of the two considered ST--RB methods on a patient--specific Femoropopliteal Bypass geometry \cite{marchandise2012quality}.
+Table~\ref{tab:bypass ST--RB} reports the results obtained with the ST--GRB and ST--PGRB methods for three different POD tolerances.
+The same POD tolerance $\varepsilon \in \mathbb{R}^+$ has been chosen for all the fields, both in space and in time.
+Figure \ref{fig:bypass_plots} shows the magnitudes of the velocity, pressure and wall shear stress (WSS) fields for $\varepsilon = 10^{-3}$, at $t = 0.1075$~\si{\second} (systolic peak) and for $\bm{\mu}^*=[0.130, 1.604, 15.025, 0.714, 0.57, 536, 846, 0, 23.3]$ obtained with the ST--GRB (left) and ST--PGRB (right) method (top row) and the corresponding absolute pointwise errors with respect to the FOM solution (bottom row).

-The performances of both ST--RB methods are good; indeed, they both attain significant computational gains with respect to the FOM and relative errors are approximately one order of magnitude higher than the prescribed POD tolerance.
-Actually, compared to the previous test cases, the errors are a bit larger.
-We believe this is mainly caused by the number of snapshots $N_{\bm{\mu}}=50$ that we considered, which may be too low to suitably approximate the solution manifold.
-However, physical memory limitations prevented us from investigating this aspect any further.
-As in the Symmetric Bifurcation test case, the ST--PGRB method exhibits better performances than the ST--GRB one, since it produces similar errors while being roughly $5$ times faster.
-Also, we remark that no temporal supremizers enrichment has been necessary to guarantee the \emph{inf--sup} stability of the ST--GRB method, for any of the considered POD tolerances.
+The performances of both ST--RB methods are good.
+Indeed, they both realize significant speedups with respect to the FOM and relative errors are approximately one order of magnitude higher than the prescribed POD tolerance.
+Moreover, the computational gain with respect to the baseline SRB--TFO approach is more evident than for the Symmetric Bifurcation test case, since the number of timesteps is higher ($N^t=170$ vs. $N^t=120$).
+For instance, for $\varepsilon=10^{-3}$, the ST--GRB and ST--PGRB methods are roughly $10$ and $55$ times faster than the baseline.
+Nevertheless, we remark that all methods feature larger errors compared to the first test case.
+We think this is mainly due to the increase of the Reynolds' numbers (maximal values at the systolic peak: ${\approx8\cdot10^3}$ vs. ${\approx1.5\cdot10^2}$), which hinders the approximation quality of the reduced subspaces.
+As in the Symmetric Bifurcation test case, the ST--PGRB method is faster that the ST--GRB one thanks to its ``automatic'' \emph{inf--sup} stability, which prevents from enriching the velocity reduced bases.
+However, velocity temporal basis enrichment is necessary in order to retain accuracies comparable with the one of ST--GRB (stabilized).